chloe-glowy/free-time-helper/blog/initial-thoughts.md

 ![Pared down architecture](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/5ihwu4nvlx8suxoo8tx4.png)

-The next step is to flesh out all the interfaces.
+My next goal is to flesh out all the interfaces.
 What exactly are the fields in all the objects that are passed in and out of the methods and plugins?

+As a next step towards this, I think it would be helpful to write out some examples of suggestions (activities and questions), actions a user took, and what the catalogue (set of information that helps us decide what activities a user might be interested in based on their history) might look like.